crate/crate/blackbox/docs/admin/ssl.rst

 .........................

-If we are using our own CA, we should also import the certificate to the truststore, such that it is available for clients which want to verify signatures.
+If we are using our own CA, we should also import the certificate to the Truststore, such that it is available for clients which want to verify signatures.

 Command::